Toronto and Mimico Electric Railway and Light Company: Pre-T&YRR era (1890-1904)

 On July 5, 1893, the Toronto Railway Company acquired controlling interest in the Toronto and Mimico Electric Railway and Light Company, after the latter became insolvent due to a decline in ridership during winter as the line had no closed cars.
 The ridership on the line at that time was mainly from summer excursions.
 The TRC introduced two closed cars, both former horse cars that had been motorized, and these were the only closed cars until 1896.

 On July 10, 1893, the Toronto and Mimico Electric Railway and Light Company extended service from Humber River to Mimico Creek, and further to Etobicoke Creek (Long Branch) on September 29, 1893.
-The line ran on the north side of Lake Shore Boulevard with passing sidings at Park Lawn Road, Allen Avenue and Royal York Road.
+The line ran on the north side of Lakeshore Road (now Lake Shore Boulevard) with passing sidings at Park Lawn Road, Allen Avenue and Royal York Road.
 The line could now give summer service to Long Branch Park, which evolved into an amusement park in the 1890s.

 On June 20, 1896, two open, double-deck cars (numbers 1 and 3) built went into service.
 Both cars were built by the TRC, and could each carry up to 96 passengers.
 In addition, the line already had two smaller double-deck cars (numbers 10 and 11) from a different manufacturer.
 The TRC also provided open motor car 301, converted from an open trailer.

 On June 13, 1897, the line started Sunday service, helping to increase summer excursion traffic.
 Growth in towns and villages along the route also increased ridership.

 For the fiscal year ending June 1902, the railway showed a profit.

 In 1903, Toronto and Mimico Electric Railway and Light Company changed its name to the Toronto and Mimico Railway Company.